World Series of Poker: 2004–2020

-2021–present
+2021–2025

 Starting in 2021, CBS Sports Network became the official television home of the World Series of Poker through a multi-year deal reached with PokerGO.
 Per the terms of the new deal, CBS Sports was set to broadcast 15 hours of WSOP Main Event coverage plus 36 additional hours from select gold bracelet events.
 In an interview for Card Player Magazine, PokerGO President Mori Eskandani mentioned longtime WSOP broadcasters Lon McEachern and Norman Chad would be back in the booth, along with Ali Nejad, David Tuchman, and Jeff Platt.

 Live broadcast coverage of the 2021 WSOP moved exclusively to PokerGO.
 PokerGO's 2021 WSOP live streaming coverage began on Monday, October 4, and would include 36 days of live broadcasts from more than 20 unique events as part of the 52nd annual WSOP.
 As part of PokerGO's live coverage of the 2021 WSOP, and for the first time ever, live streaming of the WSOP Main Event moved to the PokerGO platform and would be broadcast from start to finish.

+2026–present

+In March 2026, it was announced that ESPN had re-acquired rights to the WSOP under a multi-year agreement beginning in 2026; live coverage of the Main Event streams on ESPN+ on the ESPN app, and highlights of the final table stage will also air on ESPN and ESPN2.
+Peyton and Eli Manning's Omaha Productions took over as producer for the coverage.
+The final table introduced a new "dealer cam" perspective, which Omaha's Dan Gati explained would help to capture replays of notable reactions and body language from players.